actions/actions-runner-controller/README.md

 ### Deploying using GitHub App Authentication

-You can create a GitHub App for either your account or any organization.
+You can create a GitHub App for either your account or any organization, below are the app permissions required for each supported type of runner:

+_Note: Creation links are provided further down for with the permissions for all runner types in the query string for easy creation_

+**Permissions for a Repository Runners**<br />
+**Repository Permissions**

+* Actions (read)
+* Administration (read / write)
+* Metadata (read)

+**Permissions for a Organisation Runners**<br />
+**Repository Permissions**

+* Actions (read)
+* Metadata (read)

+**Organization Permissions**
+* Self-hosted runners (read / write)

+_Note: all API routes mapped to their permission can be found here if you wish to review https://docs.github.com/en/rest/reference/permissions-required-for-github-apps_

+--

+**Setup Steps**

 If you want to create a GitHub App for your account, open the following link to the creation page, enter any unique name in the "GitHub App name" field, and hit the "Create GitHub App" button at the bottom of the page.

-_Note: The permissions are already set in the query string of the provided link:_

 - [Create GitHub Apps on your account](https://github.com/settings/apps/new?url=http://github.com/actions-runner-controller/actions-runner-controller&webhook_active=false&public=false&administration=write&actions=read)

 If you want to create a GitHub App for your organization, replace the `:org` part of the following URL with your organization name before opening it.
 Then enter any unique name in the "GitHub App name" field, and hit the "Create GitHub App" button at the bottom of the page to create a GitHub App.

-_Note: The permissions are already set in the query string of the provided link:_

 - [Create GitHub Apps on your organization](https://github.com/organizations/:org/settings/apps/new?url=http://github.com/actions-runner-controller/actions-runner-controller&webhook_active=false&public=false&administration=write&organization_self_hosted_runners=write&actions=read)